woodrow-t/backend/README.md

 ## Double Bonus

 Deploy your app.
-Use heroku for the backend and surge for the frontend.
+Use Heroku for the backend and Surge for the frontend.

 ## Pull Request Demo